Devil: Revival of Dualism in the Medieval Age

 Satan (the dragon; on the left) gives to the beast of the sea (on the right) power represented by a sceptre in a detail of panel III.40 of the medieval French Apocalypse Tapestry, produced between 1377 and 1382.

 Cosmological dualism underwent a revival in the 12th century by through Catharism, probably influenced by Bogomilism in the 10th century.
 What is known of the Cathars largely comes in what is preserved by the critics in the Catholic Church which later destroyed them in the Albigensian Crusade.
 Alain de Lille, c.
 1195, accused the Cathars of believing in two gods, one of light and one of darkness.
 Durand de Huesca, responding to a Cathar tract c.
 1220 indicates that they regarded the physical world as the creation of Satan.
 In the Gospel of the Secret Supper, Lucifer, just as in prior Gnostic systems, appears as an evil demiurge, who created the material world and traps souls inside.
 Bogomilism owed many ideas to the earlier Paulicians in Armenia and the Near East and had strong impact on the history of the Balkans.
 Their true origin probably lies within earlier sects such as Nestorianism, Marcionism and Borboritism, who all share the notion of a docetic Jesus.
 Like these earlier movements, Bogomilites agree upon a dualism between body and soul, matter and spirit, and a struggle between good and evil.
 The Catholic church sanctioned dualistic teachings in the Fourth Council of the Lateran (1215), by affirming that God created everything from nothing; that the devil and his demons were created good, but turned evil by their own will; that humans yielded to the devil's temptations, thus falling into sin; and that, after Resurrection, the damned will suffer along with the devil, while the saved enjoy eternity with Christ.
-Only a few theologians from the University of Paris, in 1241, proposed the contrary assertion, that God created the devil evil and without his own decision.
+Only a few theologians from the University of Paris, in 1241, proposed the contrary assertion, that God created the devil without his own decision.